 The story so far...

 Oxford and Cambridge were the only universities in England to bring in an EJRA for academic staff.
 Our scheme was intended by the then Registrary as a stop-gap while the university thought about bringing in a performance management system; academics rejected that, but the EJRA stuck.
 It was copied by Oxford and justified at both places with claims that it would increase gender equality, promote inter-generational fairness, produce career opportunities for younger academics and improve the age structure of the workforce.
 Cambridge added innovation and academic freedom to the arguments, claiming that without EJRA we'd need a career-long performance management system.
-After a consultation paper in May 2011 and a Report in December 2011, there was a Discussion in January 2012 after which we voted for the policy.
+After a consultation paper in May 2011 and a Report in December 2011, there was a Discussion in January 2012 after which people voted for the policy as the least bad option on offer.

 When EJRA was reviewed in 2016, we were assured that academics who wanted to stay on – and could raise money to pay their salaries – would be able to continue as contract staff.
 However, academics then started finding that we were not allowed to apply for research grants or contracts that would run past our scheduled retirement date.
 We now understand that the university obtained a legal opinion to the effect that EJRA was legally dubious and the fewer exceptions were allowed, the easier it might be to defend.